celigo/integrator-extension/README.md

  *
  *  data - an array of records representing one page of data.
  *
- *  errors - an array of objects where each object contains the code and message of the error that occurred during the export process.
-Format of each object will be {message: 'error message', code: 'error code'}
+ *  errors - an array of errors where each error has the structure {message: 'the error message', code: 'the error code'}.
  *
  *  _exportId - the _exportId of the export for which the hook is defined.
  *
- *  settings - the container for all integrator.io settings data for an integration (applicable only to connectors).
+ *  settings - a container obj for all the SmartConnector settings associated with the integration (applicable to SmartConnectors only).
  *
- *  configuration - the configuration provided for the preSavePage hook.
-Can be used to further customize the hook.
+ *  configuration - an optional configuration obj that can be set directly on the export resource (to further customize the hooks behavior).
  */

 module.hooks.preSavePageFunction = function (options, callback) {